Judge slashes $8 billion Risperdal award against Johnson & Johnson to $6.8 million

-(Reuters) - A Pennsylvania judge on Friday slashed to $6.8 million from $8 billion a punitive damages award against Johnson & Johnson for allegedly failing to warn men that they could grow breasts by using its antipsychotic drug Risperdal.
+(Reuters) - A Pennsylvania judge on Friday slashed to $6.8 million from $8 billion a punitive damages award against Johnson & Johnson (JNJ.N) to a man who said it failed to warn that boys using its antipsychotic drug Risperdal could grow breasts.

-The decision by Judge Kenneth Powell of the Philadelphia Court of Common Pleas to reduce punitive damages for the plaintiff Nicholas Murray followed a jury’s imposition of the original award last Oct.
-8.
+Judge Kenneth Powell of the Philadelphia Court of Common Pleas reduced the payout that a jury awarded Oct.
+8 to the plaintiff Nicholas Murray, a Maryland resident.

-No reason was immediately given for the reduction, which was disclosed in court records.
+No reason was given for the reduction, which was disclosed in court records.
+Lawyers for Murray have said the punitive damages award was the first in thousands of lawsuits against Johnson & Johnson’s Janssen Pharmaceuticals unit over Risperdal.

-Murray, like other male plaintiffs in mass tort litigation over Risperdal, claimed that he developed breasts after being prescribed the medicine when he was a boy.
-He was 26 when the jury made the $8 billion award.
+Murray claimed he had been prescribed the drug in 2003, when he was 9, to treat symptoms related to autism.
+He had previously been awarded $680,000 in compensatory damages.

 Both sides pledged to appeal.